About The Conferences

 - Choose one game from a list of 5+

-- A cozy, interpersonal experience- the amount of participants ranges from 75-100.
+- A cozy experience- the amount of participants ranges from 75-100.

-- Lower time commitment- this conference is just two days long, allowing participants to get a taste of Reacting.
+- Lower time commitment- this conference is just two to three days long, allowing participants to get a taste of Reacting.

 - Panels and Sessions- much like the Annual Institute, the Winter Conference offers smaller-scale workshops, sessions, and panels about pedagogical games, tools, and implementation of Reacting in the classroom.